Corporate Governance and Leadership

 Charles A. Haggerty.
 Mr. Haggerty served as Chief Executive Officer of LeConte Associates, LLC, a consulting and investment firm from 2000 until 2012.
 Mr. Haggerty joined Western Digital Corporation, a maker of hard disc drives, in 1992, where he served as Chief Operating Officer until 1993 and as Chief Executive Officer and Chairman of the board from 1993 until he retired in 2000.
 From 1964 to 1992, Mr. Haggerty served in various positions at International Business Machines Corporation.
 Mr. Haggerty is also a director of Imation Corp., Deluxe Corporation and LSI Corp, and formerly served as a director at Beckman Coulter, Inc. until 2011.
 Mr. Haggerty is a member of Pentair's Audit and Finance Committee.

 Randall J. Hogan.
 Since January 1, 2001, Mr. Hogan has been Pentair's Chief Executive Officer.
 Mr. Hogan became Chairman of the Pentair's board of directors on May 1, 2002.
 From December 1999 through December 2000, Mr. Hogan was Pentair's President and Chief Operating Officer.
 From March 1998 to December 1999, he was Executive Vice President and President of Pentair's Electrical and Electronic Enclosures Group.
 From 1995 to 1997, he was President of the Carrier Transicold Division of United Technologies Corporation.
 From 1994 until 1995, he was Vice President and General Manager of Pratt & Whitney Industrial Turbines.
 From 1988 until 1994, he held various executive positions at General Electric Company.
 From 1981 until 1987, he was a consultant at McKinsey & Company.
-Currently, Mr. Hogan is a member of the board of Covidien plc, a deputy chair of the board of the Federal Reserve Bank of Minneapolis, and on the Board of Trustees of American Public Media Group & Minnesota Public Radio.
+Currently, Mr. Hogan is chair of the board of directors for the Federal Reserve Bank of Minneapolis, a member of the board of Covidien plc, and on the Board of Trustees of American Public Media Group & Minnesota Public Radio.
 He is also a member of the Minnesota Business Partnership Executive Committee.
 Mr. Hogan has significant leadership experience both with Pentair and predecessor employers demonstrating a wealth of operational management, strategic, organizational and business transformation acumen.
 His deep knowledge of business in general and Pentair's businesses, strengths and opportunities in particular, as well as his experience as a director in two other complex global public companies has allowed him to make significant contributions to the Pentair board of directors.

 David A. Jones.
 Mr. Jones serves as the Chair of Pentair's Compensation Committee.
 Since 2008, Mr. Jones has been Senior Advisor to Oak Hill Capital Partners, a private equity firm.
 In April 2010, Mr. Jones was appointed to the board of directors of Dave & Buster's Holdings, Inc., an owner and operator of high-volume restaurant/entertainment venues, and to the board of directors as the lead director of The Hillman Group, Inc., a distributor of fasteners, key duplication systems, engraved tags and related hardware items, and in 2012 Mr. Jones was appointed to the board of directors of Earth Fare, Inc., one of the largest natural food retailers in the U.S., all of which are privately owned by Oak Hill Capital Partners.
 Between 1996 and 2007, Mr. Jones was Chairman and Chief Executive Officer of Spectrum Brands, Inc. (formerly Rayovac Corporation), a global consumer products company with major businesses in batteries, lighting, shaving/grooming, personal care, lawn and garden, household insecticide and pet supply product categories.
 From 1996 to April 1998, he also served Rayovac as President.
 After Mr. Jones was no longer an executive officer of Spectrum Brands, it filed a voluntary petition for reorganization under Chapter 11 of the United States Bankruptcy Code in March 2009 and exited from bankruptcy proceedings in August 2009.
 From 1995 to 1996, Mr. Jones was Chief Operating Officer, Chief Executive Officer, and Chairman of the board of directors of Thermoscan, Inc. From 1989 to 1994, he served as President and Chief Executive Officer of The Regina Company.
 Mr. Jones also served as a director of Simmons Bedding Company from 2000 to 2010, as a director of Spectrum Brands from 1996 to 2007, and as a director of Tyson Foods, Inc. from 1999 to 2005.
 Mr. Jones is also a member of Pentair's Governance Committee.